Can Explicit Subgrid Models Enhance Implicit LES Simulations? A Very High-Order Solver Perspective: Numerical experiments

 \subsection{Well-Resolved LES (The Viscous Taylor–Green Vortex): Implicit and Explicit Dissipation Mechanisms}

 We consider the Taylor–Green Vortex at Reynolds 1600, representing a well-resolved LES.
+In this section and throughout the remainder of the paper, we retain the \(16^3\), \(P=7\) configuration identified in the preliminary assessment.
 The goal is to assess whether iLES can be improved by adding an explicit SGS model.
 Stability is first ensured using split forms, after which we compare dissipation mechanisms for accuracy, contrasting implicit iLES (Riemann fluxes) with explicit SGS contributions.
 Finally, a hybrid approach combining Riemann solvers and SGS modeling is tested to evaluate potential improvements.